kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 ---
 layout: page
-title: Kaltura Video Insights
+title: Introduction to Kaltura Video Insights
 weight: 101
 ---

 *Pending Kaltura Video Insights Release*

-## Introduction to Kaltura Video Insights
 Kaltura Video Insights helps you get precise, actionable insights into various aspects of your business by answering a wide variety of questions, such as:

 **User Behavior Questions:**